syncfusion-content/xamarin-docs/Xamarin/SfSchedule/data-bindings.md

 {% endtabs %}

 >**NOTE**
-	•	RecurrenceId should be recurrence pattern appointment object.
+•	`RecurrenceId` should be a recurrence pattern appointment object.
-	•	Exception appointment should be normal appointment and should not be created as recurring appointment, since its occurrence from recurrence pattern.
+•	Exception appointment should be a normal appointment and should not be created as recurring appointment, since its occurrence from recurrence pattern.
-	•	ActualDate should be Universal Time Coordinates (UTC) time zone.
+•	`ActualDate` should be in Universal Time Coordinates (UTC) time zone.

 #### Remove exception appointment from recurrence pattern
-You can directly remove the added exception appointment for recurrence pattern by removing it from schedule `DataSource`.
+You can directly remove the added exception appointment for recurrence pattern by removing from the schedule `DataSource`.

 {% tabs %}
 {% highlight c# %}